openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 - Smooth
 - Bright

-This feature is from IKEA test center and not officially present in the IKEA Smart home app now.
+This feature is from IKEA test center and not officially present in the IKEA Home smart app now.

 ## Blind Controller